drone-runners/drone-runner-kube/content/examples/service/nats.md

 # Basic Example

 In the below example we demonstrate a pipeline that launches a Nats service container.
-The nats service will be available at `nats:4222`, where the hostname matches the service container name.
+The service will be available at `localhost:4222`.

 ```
 kind: pipeline